nylo-core/nylo.dev/resources/docs/7.x/en/localization.md

 ## Fallback Language

-When a translation key is not found in the active locale, {{ config('app.name') }} falls back to the specified language:
+When a translation key is not found in the active locale, {{ config('app.name') }} automatically looks it up in the fallback language before returning the raw key.
+The fallback language is configured in `lib/config/localization.dart`:

 ``` dart
 static const String fallbackLanguageCode = 'en';
 ```

+This two-step resolution applies to both top-level keys and dot-notated nested keys:

+1. Look up the key in the active locale file.
+2. If not found, look it up in the fallback locale file.
+3. If still not found, return the raw key string.

+For example, if the French locale file is missing the key `settings.privacy`, the fallback logic looks for `settings.privacy` in the English locale file before falling back to returning `"settings.privacy"` as-is.

-This ensures your app never shows raw keys if a translation is missing.
+This ensures your app never shows raw keys if a translation is only partially complete.

 <div id="rtl-support"></div>